jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/reports/project-report.md

 Calculation Enviroment
 ---------------------------------------------------------------------
 * Short description of the hard- and software used to create the analysis.
-* The objective of this section is to ensure reproducebility of the results for the case of later reruns.
+* The objective of this section is:
+  * to ensure reproducible results for the case of later reruns
+  * to be aware of the possible simulations delivered in a specified time

 ### Hardware
 |          |                                                                                        |